-Most of the remaining old drag lifts have been replaced in recent seasons by state-of the-art chairs and, most recently, the main cable car up to the Swiss border had its cabins upgraded to provide full panoramic views.
+Most of the remaining old drag lifts have been replaced in recent seasons by state-of the-art chairs, while the main cable car up to the Swiss border has also had its cabins upgraded to provide full panoramic views.

 Beginners have a snowsure nursery area right next to the resort to enjoy.
-Cervinia’s high altitude means that this should be snow-covered all winter, whereas in many traditional resorts at lower altitude, nursery slopes may only be open a month or two in midwinter.
+Cervinia's high altitude means that this should be snow-covered all winter, unlike many traditional resorts at lower altitude where nursery slopes may only be open a month or two in midwinter.

 Intermediates have the most slopes to explore, with some of the world's longest reds, including a 15km (9 mile) run back down to the resort from Plateau Rosà.